Congratulations, you are on your way to owning your very own home!

 The deposit check will get cashed.
 Assuming the sale goes through, this money will apply to the purchase price of the home.
 If for any reason the transaction is not consummated, you may be entitled to receive all of your deposit back, less standard cancellation fees.
 In some cases, the seller by contract may be able to retain this money as liquidated damages.
 Before executing a purchase contract, it would be wise to speak with your counsel regarding whether or not it is your best interest to have a liquidated damages clause as part of the contract.

 The period that you are “in escrow” is often 30 days, but may be longer or shorter.
 During this time, each item specified in the contract must be completed.
 By the time you have opened escrow, you have come to an agreement with the seller on the closing date and the contingencies.
 Each contract is different, but most include the following:

-- Inspection contingency: this should be completed as soon as possible after you sign the contract to purchase.
-Unsatisfactory results of the inspection may mean that you will want to cancel the contract.
+Inspection Contingency: This should be completed as soon as possible after you sign the purchase contract.
+Unsatisfactory results of the inspection could mean that you will want to cancel the contract.

-- Financing contingency: once the contract is signed, you have a period to secure funding.
-If for any reason, you are unable to obtain financing during the time granted to you by the contract (and the seller will not provide a written extension of time), you must decide whether you want to remove the contingency and take your chances on getting a loan.
-You may choose to cancel the purchase contract.
+Financing Contingency: Once the contract is signed, you have a period to secure funding.
+If for any reason, you are unable to obtain financing during the time granted to you by the contract (and the Seller will not provide a written extension of time), you must decide whether you want to remove the contingency and take your chances on getting a loan or you may choose to cancel the purchase contract.

-Contact local utility companies to schedule to have service turned on when you close escrow.
+Contact local utility companies to schedule having the service turned on when you close escrow.